-There were two main differences that I found between the Trojan and Durex versions:
+There were two main differences that I found between the Trojan and Durex:

-- Trojan only has 4% benzocaine, compared to the 5% in the Durex condoms.
+- Trojan only has 4% benzocaine, compared to the 5% in the Durex condom.
 So that’s technically 20% less desensitizing gel.

 - The Trojan felt considerably thicker than the Durex.
 This then covers premature ejaculation from another angle since thicker condoms also help reduce sensitivity.

 Like the Durex, the Trojan Extended Pleasures condoms are odorless.
 And Trojan is also a reliable brand, so you know you’re getting solid protection from accidental pregnancy or STIs.

 It’s not all good news though, as I found that they were a bit too good at the job.
-Even though the percentage of benzocaine is lower than in the Durex condoms, the additional thickness seemed to add even more lasting power.
+Even though the percentage of benzocaine is lower than in the Durex condom, the additional thickness seemed to add even more lasting power.

 That might sound great, but it came at the expense of pleasure for both the man and the woman.
 These condoms may make you last longer then, but with the risk of reducing both enjoyment and erection strength.